thentenaar/interview-problems/README.md

 Presentation Format
 ===================

-The examples are written in 'ANSI' C (C89), and designed to be compiled with GCC.
-However, they should compile with any compatible compiler.
-A Makefile is provided for convenience.
+The examples are written in 'ANSI' C (C89), and designed to be compiled with any compatible compiler.
+Makefiles are provided for convenience.
 Simply invoke the almighty ``make`` to build all examples.

+For Turbo C / QuickC, see Makefile.tcc / Makefile.qc, respectively.

 Why C?
 ======